SAML single sign-on for Atlassian Data Center applications

 - Confluence Data Center 6.1

-Note that the SAML for Atlassian Data Center add-on only handles authentication.
+SAML for Atlassian Data Center only handles authentication.
 Application access and any required authorizations, such as ensuring that users belong to the appropriate groups/roles and have the necessary permissions, should be configured in the user directory and/or the application itself.

 Supported Identity Providers

-Once you have installed the SAML for Atlassian Data Center add-on, the solution should work with any identity provider implementing the SAML 2.0 Web Browser SSO Profile, using the HTTP POST binding.
+Once you have installed the SAML for Atlassian Data Center, the solution should work with any identity provider implementing the SAML 2.0 Web Browser SSO Profile, using the HTTP POST binding.

-We currently perform tests with the following identity providers:
+We currently perform tests with the following identity providers (IdP):

 - Microsoft Azure Active Directory